zencart/documentation/CONTRIBUTING.md

 OLD WAY:
 <pre>
-Check out the &lt;a href="https://www.zen-cart.com/content.php?48-what-are-the-server-requirements-to-run-zen-cart" target="_blank"&gt;Server Requirements For Running Zen Cart&lt;/a&gt;
+Check out the &lt;a href="https://www.zen-cart.com/content.php?48-what-are-the-server-requirements-to-run-zen-cart" target="&#95;blank"&gt;Server Requirements For Running Zen Cart&lt;/a&gt;
 </pre>

 NEW WAY:

 <pre>
-Check out the &lt;a href="/user/First_Steps/server_requirements.md" target="_blank"&gt;Server Requirements For Running Zen Cart&lt;/a&gt;
+Check out the &lt;a href="/user/First_Steps/server_requirements.md" target="&#95;blank"&gt;Server Requirements For Running Zen Cart&lt;/a&gt;
 </pre>

+- Be sure to remove any references to the legacy Wiki in the same way.

 - If you are converting an old file from the Tutorials/FAQ area, try using an [HTML to Markdown converter](https://www.browserling.com/tools/html-to-markdown).
 It may make the process faster and easier.